Seangottarun/FluidStride-Website/_pages/faq.md

     [expand]

-    Currently, FluidStride only supports Android phones newer than Android 5.0 (Lollipop) which was released in 2014.
-Most recent Android phones should work, but if you run into issues, feel free to contact us.
+    Currently, FluidStride only supports Android phones newer than Android 5.0 (Lollipop).
+    Most recent Android phones released after 2015 should work, but if you run into issues, feel free to contact us.

     There are plans to develop an iOS version, but no version is currently available.